Einstein's

 total

-change of momentum DP
+of momentum DP of the moving system

-considering the photon's momentum, we have:
+the photon's momentum, we have:

 |